 First time working with microfluidics?
 Start with a control experiment

 If you are not used to working with microfluidic assays, we recommend that you first start with a control experiment to get used to the set-up.
-Create a stable gradient and visualise the gradient by adding the fluorescent Gradient Marker product of your choice.
-In this way you will learn how to work with microfluidic assays, and you will have your own control experiment that shows that the method works as expected.
+Create a stable gradient and visualize the gradient by adding the fluorescent Gradient Marker product of your choice.
+In this way, you will learn how to work with microfluidic assays, and you will have your own control experiment that shows that the method works as expected.

 Microfluidic assays are sensitive to air bubbles – This is how to avoid them!

 Work droplet-to-droplet by tilting the assay slightly when injecting solutions or inserting tubes into already filled microfluidic assays.
-Also make sure you always see excess liquid coming out of the two “inlet connectors” when doing the pre-coating and cell seeding steps.
+Also make sure you always see excess liquid coming out of the two inlet connectors when doing the pre-coating and cell seeding steps.

 Load syringes slowly to avoid filling them with air bubbles.
-Inspect the syringes, as well as the tubes before you connect them to the tilted CellDirector, connect droplet-to-droplet.
+Inspect the syringes, as well as the tubes before you connect them to the tilted CellDirector.
+Connect droplet-to-droplet.

-Experience air bubbles nevertheless – try this!
+Experience air bubbles nevertheless? – try this!

 Temperature equilibrate all solutions over night as described above.
-Fill the syringes with the cell media and gradient subtance that suit your experimental set-up.
+Fill the syringes with the cell media and gradient substance that suit your experimental set-up.
 Degass the filled-up syringes by placing them in a degassing chamber until all air bubbles have disappeared.
 Place the degassed syringes in a 37 °C incubator for temperature and gas equilibration until it is time to start the experiment.

-Microfluidic assays contain only small volumes – Avoid evaporation during long incubation times!
+Avoid evaporation during long incubation times!

-The fluid volumes within microfluidic assays are small compared to 96-well plates.
+Fluid volumes within microfluidic assays are small compared to 96-well plates.
 Keep CellDirector in a humidified environment to avoid evaporation, especially when working with overnight incubations.
 When incubating your cells, place CellDirector in a petri dish together with a wet tissue to avoid evaporation.